mpazik/iot-webpage/pages/about-game.md

 corrupt rulers of other cities or give it to people who support they as a ruler.

 #### Alliances and wars
-Cities can creates alliances or declare war to other cities.
-The winner chose the next ruler of the defeated city.
+Cities can create alliances or declare war to other cities.
+The winner will choose the next ruler of the defeated city.
-They can decide what to do whit the citizens.
+The next ruler can decide what to do with citizens.
 So better chose the city that is able to defend.

 ## Economy
 Each island is different and provide different materials.
-Some are rear other more common.
+Some are rare other more common.
 The situation in the kingdom is not always stabilized so prices on the kingdom's markets will vary.
 That will make some cities thrive and other bankrupt and cause new wars and alliances.

-All good are gathered and crafted by players.
+All goods are gathered and crafted by players.
 However gathering and crafting will be either fun or could be automated.
 I don't want to waste people's time on doing boring, repetitive things.

 ## Story